lshwiz/BenetaPrototype/README.md

-# BenetaPrototype
+# PythonDeepLearning
-Test Beneta App Prototype
+Python DeepLearning from Scratch